 Can Asbestos Prevent Me From Selling My Home?

-Not necessarily.
 While an inspector is legally required to indicate any trace of asbestos, there is very little to prevent it being purchased or donated as part of an estate.
 For example, you may have inherited your home.
 Or you may have purchased it fully aware of the potential for asbestos.
 You may have already known about the hazards of asbestos and ordered a test prior to purchasing to ensure levels were relatively safe.

 That doesn’t mean the next buyer will feel so secure.
 But… be honest.
 If you were in the market to buy, how would you feel about receiving an inspection report telling you the home of your dreams contained asbestos?